 - We undertake to provide regular updates from the Senior Management Group to all parents.

-The Boarding Schools Association (BSA) is working with both the Government and all BSA schools to ensure a safe environment for young people to return to.
+The Boarding Schools Association (BSA) is working with both the Government and all BSA schools to ensure a safe environment for young people.
 The UK is by any standards one of the safest places in the world, as well as having an excellent and globally-recognised education system.
 It is also reassuring to know that the University of Oxford is at the world-wide forefront of research into developing a Covid-19 vaccine, antibody testing and contact tracing, as well as having one of the best teaching hospitals in the world.
 It is a privilege to live in this great city.

 St Clare’s, Oxford Senior Management Group